sushmitha-webdev/Tic-Tac-Toe/README.md

 ## Contributing

-Feel free to fork this repository, suggest improvements (e.g., a smarter AI, more game modes), and submit pull requests.
+Contributions are welcome!
+If you have suggestions for improvements (e.g., a more intelligent AI, additional game modes, GUI), please feel free to fork this repository and submit a pull request.

 ## License